Indiana Patient Registry

 The trauma registry (https://indianatrauma.isdh.in.gov/) is a core component of any statewide trauma system.
 The Indiana Trauma Registry is a repository into which statewide trauma data has been brought together to support three foundational activities: identification of the trauma population, statewide process improvement activities, and research.
 The Indiana Trauma Registry was implemented in 2007, with initial participation by the seven hospitals in Indiana that were verified by the American College of Surgeons as Level I or Level II trauma centers.

-Several other Indiana hospitals actively submit data to the state trauma registry.
-Ramzi Nimry is the Trauma System Performance Improvement Manager of the ISDH Division of Trauma and Injury Prevention.
+Today, more than 100+ hospitals in Indiana with emergency departments are actively submitting data to the state trauma registry on a quarterly basis.
+Ramzi Nimry is the Statewide Trauma System Development and Training Manager of the ISDH Division of Trauma and Injury Prevention.
 For hospitals interested in learning more about the trauma registry, Ramzi can be reached at 317-234-7321 or email@example.com.

 The software vendor chosen for the registry is ImageTrend from Minneapolis, MN.
 ImageTrend has also been selected to provide a repository for EMS data.
 The combination of EMS and trauma data allows Indiana to develop a more robust data system with which we can create a better statewide trauma system.